mehedi-mim/nimful-backend/README.md

 - Nginx: Reverse proxy server for handling incoming requests.
 ## Development

-To start the development server, run `uvicorn backend.main:app --reload`.
+To start the development server, run `python main.py`.
 This will start the server in debug mode and reload the application whenever changes are made to the code.

-To run the tests, run `pytest`.
-This will run all tests in the `tests` directory.

-To run the linters, run `flake8` and `black`.
-This will check the code for any linting errors and format the code using Black.

 ## Deployment